LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

    - The image used in the page will be saved in folder: "1_www.carousell.sg_files/img"
    - The html/imge/css import by href will be saved in folder: "1_www.carousell.sg_files/link"
    - The js file used by the page will be saved in fodler: "1_www.carousell.sg_files/script"

+#### Problem and Solution

+###### **Problem**[0]: Files download got slight different

+Why there is a slight different between the files which download by using the program and the files which downlaod I use some-webBrowser's "page save as " for the same URL such as www.google.com

+**OS Platform** : n.a

+**Error Message**: n.a

+**Type**: n.a

+**Solution**:

+This is normal situation, the logic of web scrape and browser display are different: if you type www.google.ccom if different people's browser, you can see the page shown on different browser are also different.
+This is because the browser cache, token in the local storage , cookie will make influence of the "GET" request.
+So when different people type in the google URL in their browser, they can see their own Gmail Icon shows on the right top corner.
+If you remove all the cache, token in the local storage , cookie of your browser and try "page save as ", the file downloaded by  "page save as " should be same as the program.

+###### **Problem**[2]: Some download Image are empty

+**OS Platform** : n.a

+**Error Message**: n.a

+**Type**: n.a

+**Solution**:

+If a web use third party's storage to save the image and the net-storage need to authorization before download, our program download request will be reject and got 'null' when download the file.
+Then the saved image will be empty.